Janhavi0410/social-to-lead-agent/README.md

 User: i want to try the pro plan
 Agent: Great!
 I just need a few details to get you started.

-The agent then collects the user’s name, email, and creator platform before capturing the lead.
+The agent then collects the user’s name, email, and content platform before capturing the lead.

+Simple.
+Linear.
+Effective.

 🔮 Future Improvements

 Replace rule-based intent detection with an ML-based classifier

 Add persistent storage for captured leads

-Integrate with messaging platforms such as WhatsApp using webhooks
+Integrate with messaging platforms (e.g., WhatsApp, Slack) via webhooks

 Expand the knowledge base dynamically from external sources